 The TCP/IP model is a conceptual model used to describe the functions of a networking system and how data travels from one device to another over a network.

-It is a hierarchical model which divides these functions into four abstraction layers which are Application, Transport, Internet, and Network Access layer respectively, and are used to describe the structure of communication networks.
+It is a hierarchical model that divides these functions into four abstraction layers—Application, Transport, Internet, and Network Access—to describe the structure of communication networks.

 The TCP/IP model is often compared to the OSI model, which is a similar conceptual model for networking.
-The OSI model has 7 layers compared to 4 layers of the TCP IP model.
+The OSI model has 7 layers compared to the 4 layers of the TCP/IP model.

 History of TCP IP model